 - More connected – The internet is the main source of information for independent tourists.
 They see internet and social networking access as a major necessity.
 They often consult friends for travel advice and use first-hand travelogues in blogs when planning a trip.

-- Demanding – This whole generation of only children that grew up in relative abundance is accustomed to high quality and attentive service.
+- Demanding – An entire generation of single children that grew up in relative abundance is accustomed to high quality, attentive service and spoilt for choice.

 - Enjoys indulging – Independent Chinese travellers aren’t all budget tourists.
 Consumers under 45 years old make up most of the luxury market, and they mostly shop abroad.